jepsen-io/maelstrom/doc/01-getting-ready/index.md

 22:41:00.605 [main] INFO  jepsen.web - Web server running.
 22:41:00.608 [main] INFO  jepsen.cli - Listening on http://0.0.0.0:8080/
 ```

+... and open [http://localhost:8080](http://localhost:8080) in a web browser to
+see each test's results.

 Congratulations!
 You're ready to start writing your own systems!